UjjwalGitter/InstaBus/README.md

 - Languages used:- JAVA, XML

 Features:-
+- User Signup, can use only college's email id.
-- User Login, Signup
+- User Login, users can use only email ids. provided by IIIT Jabalpur
+- Ticket booking in dedicated slots of duration.
+- A user can book only a single ticket of a given time per day.
+User is allowed to book atmost Three tickets.
-- User Forgot Password
+- User Forgot Password, Firebase forgot password using verified link to reset the password.
-- Bus ticket booking using Google Pay
+- Bus Ticket order confirmation
+- Payment using Google Pay and and you can also change a little lines of code to use any UPIs mode of payments.
-- Fixed Locations
+- Fixed Locations from institute to main market of the city.

 Demo Screenshots:
 ![PicsArt_06-14-06 08 21](https://user-images.githubusercontent.com/43453065/84593524-5855b600-ae6a-11ea-98a5-b4a1b96de16a.jpg)